 What are the main factors that contribute to this cost?

-Despite the hefty fines, their cost of the breach is much more because there are costs associated with the brand image, reputation, customer base and stock price.
+Despite the hefty fines, the cost of the breach is much more.
+Because there are costs associated with the brand image, reputation, customer base, and stock price.
 There is a cost of recovering from the incident and bring back the operations to normal.